 We know that our elections will look a little different this year, but we will be carrying out all events associated with the election online.
 Candidate campaigning will also be carried out online.
 We will ensure that we are as fair as we possibly can be and will continue to engage all students.

-How will I be able to campaign during lockdown?
+How will I be able to campaign with everything being online?

 We know that candidates and members are very much used to campaigning in the physical space.
 However, this year we will be ensuring that all candidates campaign online.
 We have taken additional steps this year to ensure that we are engaging and capturing as many of our students online, so campaigning online, whilst different, should not be daunting and will by no means be any 'trickier'.
 We have the resources available for all potential candidates to prepare fantastic campaign material and ensure that manifestos reach our postgraduate membership.